OpenNebula/marketplace-docs/source/service/vnf.rst

         },
         ...

 For more tailored subnet configuration, you can use ``ONEAPP_VNF_DHCP4_SUBNET`` context variable(s) with **raw configuration** which is directly passed to the DHCP server and the value must be a valid Base64 encoded JSON configuration of `ISC Kea subnet4 section <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#configuration-of-ipv4-address-pools>`_.
 More subnet configuration variables can be specified and they must be suffixed with numerical index (e.g., ``ONEAPP_VNF_DHCP4_SUBNET0``).
-Subnets defined by these subnet context parameters always **take precedence** over other interface specific parameters (i.e., existence of ``ONEAPP_VNF_DHCP4_SUBNET`` disables any contextualization based on interface configuration).
+Subnets defined by these subnet context parameters always **take precedence** over other interface-specific parameters (i.e., the existence of ``ONEAPP_VNF_DHCP4_SUBNET`` disables any contextualization based on interface configuration).
 Subnet definitions **must be unique**, although it's possible to have overlapping subnets - in such (or other non-trivial) setup consult the `ISC Kea documentation <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html>`_ to better understand how DHCP lease will work.

 .. warning::

    The appliance allows (live) **reconfiguration** and adapts to the changes in context parameters as they happen.
-Known issue of this process is that some variables defined in the past might still remain active if they are removed!
-E.g., a problem could arise if ``ONEAPP_VNF_DHCP4_SUBNET``-like variable was defined, but now you wish to use dynamic per interface variables instead (``ONEAPP_VNF_DHCP4_ETHx``-like), remove the former variable, but it still remains in the appliance configuration to a certain extent.
-A workaround is not to remove old variable, but instead provide the empty content, e.g. ``ONEAPP_VNF_DHCP4_SUBNET0=""``.
+The known issue of this process is that some variables defined in the past might still remain active if they are removed!
+E.g., a problem could arise if ``ONEAPP_VNF_DHCP4_SUBNET``-like variable was defined, but now you wish to use dynamic per-interface variables instead (``ONEAPP_VNF_DHCP4_ETHx``-like), remove the former variable, but it still remains in the appliance configuration to a certain extent.
+A workaround is not to remove an old variable, but instead provide the empty content, e.g. ``ONEAPP_VNF_DHCP4_SUBNET0=""``.

    **IMPORTANT:** It's recommended not to delete once used context variables, but set their content to empty string.
-You can remove them safely delete it after a next full recontextualization (or reboot).
+You can remove them safely after the next full recontextualization (or reboot).

-To have full control over the DHCPv4 VNF, you can provide the complete ISC Kea configuration via ``ONEAPP_VNF_DHCP4_CONFIG`` contextualization parameter.
-It must be a valid Base64 encoded JSON configuration file following the `documentation <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html>`_ and as required by ISC Kea service.
+To have full control over the DHCP4 VNF, you can provide the complete ISC Kea configuration via ``ONEAPP_VNF_DHCP4_CONFIG`` contextualization parameter.
+It must be a valid Base64 encoded JSON configuration file following the `documentation <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html>`_ and as required by the ISC Kea service.

 OpenNebula MAC to IPv4 Translation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the OpenNebula, there is clear relation between MAC (Hardware) and IPv4 addresses allocated for the Virtual Machine NICs.
+In the OpenNebula, there is a clear relation between MAC (Hardware) and IPv4 addresses allocated for the Virtual Machine NICs.
 The MAC address for particular NIC is constructed as a concatenation of

 - ``02:00`` (default) prefix followed by
 - hexadecimal representation of the allocated IPv4 address ``01:02:03:04`` (e.g., for ``1.2.3.4``)

-The leading prefix can be configured in OpenNebula via ``MAC_PREFIX`` option in `oned.conf <https://docs.opennebula.org/stable/deployment/references/oned_conf.html#virtual-networks>`_ (but then must be aligned with prefix configured for DHCPv4 VNF via ``ONEAPP_VNF_DHCP4_MAC2IP_MACPREFIX``)
+The leading prefix can be configured in OpenNebula via ``MAC_PREFIX`` option in `oned.conf <https://docs.opennebula.org/stable/deployment/references/oned_conf.html#virtual-networks>`_ (but then must be aligned with prefix configured for DHCP4 VNF via ``ONEAPP_VNF_DHCP4_MAC2IP_MACPREFIX``)

-The DHCPv4 VNF comes with **translation hook** (custom service plugin), which computes and offers the suitable IPv4 addresses just based on the MAC address same way as the OpenNebula does.
+The DHCP4 VNF comes with a **translation hook** (custom DHCP server plugin), which computes and offers suitable IPv4 addresses just based on the MAC address the same way as the OpenNebula does.
 It ensures that VM gets same IPv4 addresses via dynamic configuration (DHCP) as it would get through static contextualization (i.e., parameters on contextualization CD-ROM/service).
 This allows networking to unmodified VMs, which are not aware of the OpenNebula static contextualization.

 .. note::

-    The OpenNebula `MAC to IP translation <https://github.com/OpenNebula/addon-kea-hooks>`_ hook for ISC Kea works completely offline, without need to directly query the OpenNebula front-end.
+    The OpenNebula `MAC to IP translation <https://github.com/OpenNebula/addon-kea-hooks>`_ hook for ISC Kea works completely offline, without the need to directly query the OpenNebula front-end.
 It's enabled by default and can be disabled via context parameter ``ONEAPP_VNF_DHCP4_MAC2IP_ENABLED="NO"``.

-Translation hook can be restricted to work only on selected subnets via ``ONEAPP_VNF_DHCP4_MAC2IP_SUBNETS`` parameter, which accepts list of ranges in CIDR notation.
-For all the rest subnets and pools not covered in this parameter, the normal ISC Kea's lease behaviour is applied.
+Translation hook can be restricted to work only on selected subnets via ``ONEAPP_VNF_DHCP4_MAC2IP_SUBNETS`` parameter, which accepts a list of ranges in CIDR notation.
+For all the rest subnets and pools not covered in this parameter, the normal ISC Kea's lease behavior is applied.
 Missing or empty parameter defaults to translation hook work on all subnets.

 .. important::

-   On subnets managed by OpenNebula MAC to IP translation hook (by default all), the requests from MAC addresses which can't be converted to suitable IP address are ignored!
+   On subnets managed by OpenNebula MAC to IP translation hook (by default all), the requests from MAC addresses which **can't be converted to the suitable IP address are ignored**!

 If DHCP VNF is provided to both OpenNebula (via MAC to IP) and custom addressed clients, it must be either set ``ONEAPP_VNF_DHCP4_MAC2IP_SUBNETS`` or translation hook disabled completely (``ONEAPP_VNF_DHCP4_MAC2IP_ENABLED="NO"``).
 Otherwise, you could encounter issues with failed DHCP requests for all non-OpenNebula addressed DHCP clients.